klemola/matiasklemola.com/content/articles/typescript-union-types.md

 ### RemoteData

 One of the nicest abstractions I've come across is `RemoteData`.
 I encountered it while working on a semi-large Elm project.
-Our `Data` type is already pretty close to how `RemoteData` [is defined](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData) (hats off to Kris Jenkins!).
+Our `Data` type is already pretty close to how `RemoteData` [is defined][remote-data-elm] (hats off to Kris Jenkins!).

 Data is often not loading upon application initialization. `RemoteData` includes a `NotAsked` variant for that case.
 If data is fetched immediately, one can start from `Loading` state, like we did before.
 I've included a TypeScript version of the library in recent work projects.
 It's been well-received.
 Here's `RemoteData` in TypeScript:

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:1-19 %}

-The type is defined using [generics](https://www.typescriptlang.org/docs/handbook/generics.html).
+The type is defined using [generics].
 Folks fetch different shapes of data and things can go wrong in many ways.
 Let's use `RemoteData` in the example.

 {% include_code typescript-union-types/fetch_with_remotedata.ts lang:typescript lines:1-35 %}